ilevd/hicosql/README.md

 1. Easy to read and write
 2. Highly configurable
 3. Composable queries
-4. Library itself is pretty simple
 5. Designed to work with big complex SQL queries
-6. SQL as configs
+6. SQL as data

 ### Why do I need it?

 There are a lot of different SQL libraries.
 HugSQL, HoneySQL, YeSQL...

-But unfourtanetly they provide good query composability only on Clojure level.
+But unfortunately they provide good query composability only on Clojure level.

 Then SQL code base is large, and you want to provide great readability, for example, for DBA's who don't know Clojure you better need something like template language for your SQL than Clojure-like solutions.

 So, the idea of this library is to manage SQL like configurations.
+It will help you if your queries are really big, and they consist of repeatable parts.

 Each configuration file for HiCoSQL is a YAML file with keys and values that library expand.

-So let's get started.

-Suppose we have the next file:
+For now the library supposed to be used with HugSQL.

+This is an example HiCoSQL file with explaining comments.

 ```sql